CalebPecka/ATAC-Seq-Pipeline/README.md

 The *tracks.ini* file has many visual customization options.
 Here is some example code to give you an idea of what objects you might want to include: https://pygenometracks.readthedocs.io/en/latest/content/examples.html

-# How to Use / In depth Command Guide
+# How to Use

-*For each command, $1 refers to the .bam file you're processing, and $2 refers to your output directory.*
+Each of the programs, inputs, and outputs for this program can be visualized in the diagram at the top of this documentation.
+Input/output files are colored yellow, and scripts are colored blue.
+Some files are required inputs for multiple steps.
+If you choose to perform the pipeline manually, there is no set order when executing each script.
+Instead, it is easier to follow the arrows on the diagram, and ensure each required input exists in your directory before executing the next script.
+Below you will find two sections for **Scripts** and **Input/Output Files**, each containing descriptions and requirements for each object in the diagram.
+To run the pipeline, follow each blue script box, and execute their commands included below.

+## Scripts

+# MACS2
-**macs2 callpeak -t $1 -g hs -f BAM -p 0.05 --seed 0 --bdg --outdir $2**
+Command: **macs2 callpeak -t $1 -g hs -f BAM -p 0.05 --seed 0 --bdg --outdir .**
+*For the command above, $1 refers to the .bam file you're processing.*

 MACS2 is our peakcalling method.
 Open chromatin regions can be identified by regions where reads have piled up more than the background coverage.

   --'t' is the parameter used for our input file.
   --'g hs' identifies that we're using a human sequence.
   --'f' identifies our input file type, in this case bam.
   --'p' is our pvalue for identifying if the piled reads are significantly more accessible than the background coverage.
 These results are tabulated in a narrowPeaks file for future usage.
   --'seed' is a randomly generated started value which can be used to create reproducible results.
   --'bdg' indicates that we'd like to also create a bedgraph file, which we later convert to a bigwig file, a common file type for visualizing open chromatin regions.
   --'outdir' is our ouput directory.
+By including a dot, '.', we are telling the computer to send all output files to the current directory.

+# BdgToBigWig
-**bamCoverage -b $1 -o $2/bigWig_coverage.bw**
+**bamCoverage -b $1 -o bigWig_coverage.bw**
+*For the command above, $1 refers to the .bam file you're processing.*

 BamCoverage is a method of converting a bedgraph file to a bigwig file.
-It is a component of the pygenometracks installation.
-If you don't wish to visualize your pygenometracks, this step can be ignored.
+Our visualization tool, PyGenomeTracks, requires an input file BigWig type.
+If you don't wish to visualize your results, this step can be ignored.

   --'b' is the parameter used for our input file.
   --'o' is our output directory.
+In the example command above, we are naming our file to "bigWig_coverage.bw" using the "-o" output parameter.

+# Make Tracks
-**make_tracks_file --trackFiles $2/bigWig_coverage.bw $2/NA_peaks.narrowPeak GFFgenes.bed -o $2/tracks.ini**
+**make_tracks_file --trackFiles bigWig_coverage.bw NA_peaks.narrowPeak GFFgenes.bed -o tracks.ini**

-This layers a series of tracks together for the pygenometracks visualization.
-The resulting .ini file is easily editable, see here: https://pygenometracks.readthedocs.io/en/latest/content/examples.html.
+"Make Tracks" layers a series of rows together for the PyGenomeTracks visualization.
+Using chromosomal positioning, the "tracks.ini" output stores the position of relevant information relative to the genome.
+The resulting "tracks.ini" file is easily editable, see documentation here: https://pygenometracks.readthedocs.io/en/latest/content/examples.html.
 Only one parameter is used, 'trackFiles'.
-Each file you include layer on top of each other.
+Each file you include AFTER the parameter is layered on top of the data from the previous file.
 In this case, our visualization includes the bigWig coverage (peak visualization), narrowPeaks (bp location of peak visualized as a box plot), and a bed file for the start/stop regions of human genes.
+The command can be modified to include other results throughout the pipeline, and only requires 1 or more file to be included as a parameter.

+# PyGenomeTracks

-**Rscript NarrowPeakSummitTracker.R $2/NA_peaks.narrowPeak GFFgenes.bed $2**
+**Rscript NarrowPeakSummitTracker.R NA_peaks.narrowPeak GFFgenes.bed .**

 This R script will take the location of each peak summit (highest point of read coverage overlap) which was found 1000 bps upstream of human genes.
 We can often identify these peaks as promoter regions for their respective downstream genes.
 The resulting 90 bp sequence around each summit location is tabulated in a fasta file.
 Each fasta header including the start/stop position of the sequence, as well as the gene they theoretically promote.